KNIHAL/Esmarty/README.md

-# Esmarty - A Smart Assistant Chrome Extension 🚀
+# Esmarty - Smart Assistant Chrome Extension 🚀

 A lightweight Chrome Extension that allows you to ask questions, reference past queries, and even explain selected text directly from any webpage.